rperi/trustworthy-asv-fairness/README.md

 # trustworthy-asv-fairness
-Improving fairness of speaker representations using adversarial and collaborative learning methods
+Improving fairness of speaker representations using adversarial and multi-task learning methods

-Paper: TO-BE-UPDATED
+Paper (Submitted to Elsevier Computer Speech and Language): To train or not to train adversarially: A study of bias mitigation strategies for speaker recognition https://arxiv.org/pdf/2203.09122.pdf

-## Brief description
+## Highlights
-TO-DO
+* Systematic evaluation of biases with respect to gender in speaker verification systems at multiple operating points.
+* Amount of fairness achieved through training data balancing depends on operating region of speaker verification system.
+* Adversarial and multi-task training based embedding transformation techniques improve the fairness of existing speaker verification systems.
+* Utility is an important consideration in choosing appropriate bias mitigation strategies.
+Multi-task technique improves fairness and retains utility, adversarial technique improves fairness at the cost of reduced utility.

 ## Shared data, models
 1. Pre-trained models for each of the methods described in paper: https://drive.google.com/drive/folders/1m_mv_klf3ZFAREuv0gct1SPV8KftxyTm?usp=sharing
-2. Baseline embeddings (from FairVoice) for training and evaluation: https://drive.google.com/drive/folders/1Yb6GEultj4ig1kVb3h19Z7Mzz_UHU6Po?usp=sharing
+2. Baseline embeddings (from FairVoice [[2]](#2)) for training and evaluation: https://drive.google.com/drive/folders/1Yb6GEultj4ig1kVb3h19Z7Mzz_UHU6Po?usp=sharing
 3. Transformed embeddings (extracted using above pre-trained models) on eval-dev and eval-test datasets: https://drive.google.com/drive/folders/1HIB0Z7fEMFjOBXg_DrcXAZqUvuoDTyJl?usp=sharing
-4. Verification trials based on Mozilla CommonVoice (MCV) an Voxceleb1-H audio: https://drive.google.com/drive/folders/1DJaGfuG6DaAFaQyICfE22rTR9aIhuif4?usp=sharing
+4. Verification trials based on Mozilla CommonVoice (MCV) and Voxceleb1-H audio: https://drive.google.com/drive/folders/1DJaGfuG6DaAFaQyICfE22rTR9aIhuif4?usp=sharing

-## Steps to run evaluations (on the eval-dev and eval-test datasets shown in paper)
+## Steps to run fairness evaluations
-1. Download the models, embeddings and trials from the above shared links, and place them in directory of choice (<data_dir>)
+1. Download the transformed embeddings and trials from the above shared links, and place them in local directory of choice (<data_dir>)
-2. Evaluate models with fairness metrics
+2. Evaluate models with fairness metrics (Fairness Discrepancy Rate: [[1]](#1))

 ```
 bash run_compute_auFDR.sh <data_dir> <test_split> <method>
 ```

+<data_dir> is the chosen directory to save downloaded embeddings and trials files

-<test_split> can be one of "dev" or "test".
+<test_split> is one of "eval-dev", "eval-test" or "voxceleb1_h".

+<method> is one of "AT", "MTL", "NLDR", "UAI", "UAI-AT" or "UAI-MTL"

 For example, to run evaluations for "eval-dev" set and for "UAI-MTL" method

 ```
-bash run_compute_auFDR.sh <data_dir> dev UAI-MTL
+bash run_compute_auFDR.sh <data_dir> eval-dev UAI-MTL
 ```

 ## Methods